-However, the most recent study published in 2013 confirms once again that gender dysphoria does not persist in most children past puberty. link to research here
+The most recent study in this group, published in 2013, confirms that gender dysphoria does not persist in most children past puberty.
+Link to research here.

 In this Dutch study they identified 127 children who were referred to the Gender Identity clinic in Amsterdam when they were under the age of 12.
 They then looked to see if these children were still gender dysphoric by the time they reached adolescence at age 15.
 47 (37%) of these children had persisted.
 However 80 (64%) of children had either desisted (52) or were no longer traceable (28).
 See Figure 1.
 Since there is only one Gender Identity clinic for children in Holland it can be assumed that the latter no longer required support and so had also desisted.

 It is well known that the on-set of puberty is an important time when personal identities begin to form and develop.
 Interestingly, at the gender clinic in this study the children were not given puberty blockers until age 15 and so most will have started their natural puberty by the time of follow-up.
 It is currently unknown what role puberty plays in the observed resolution of gender dysphoria in most of the children in the study.
 It is also unknown whether the increased use of puberty blockers in younger children, thereby postponing puberty altogether, will inadvertently increase persistence rates for gender dysphoria.
 No long term studies on the effect of puberty suppression have yet been conducted.

 Evidence obtained from the children’s Gender Identity Clinic in the UK (Tavistock clinic) is that 40% of the children referred to them progress onto puberty blockers.
 This correlates well with the results from the Dutch study.
 Alarmingly however, almost all children who start puberty blockers then go onto cross-sex hormones suggesting that desistance after medication begins is very rare.